Azure-Samples/azure-sdk-for-js-samples/samples/features/README.md

 A demo app is included to show how to use the project.

-To run the complete demo, you need to instantiate a class,and use it to call that you want test methods in this class
+To run the complete demo, you need to instantiate a class,and use it to call the methods you want to test in this class

     ```
     const features = new FeaturesExamples();